gcristian/minka/README.md

 ## What it is not Minka

-You cannot, should not
+- you cannot build something like ElasticSearch within Minka, but you could write similar interactions at a less stressing level.

-- Build Elasticsearch within Minka, but you could write similar interactions at a less stressing level.
+- you shouldnt balance web-application requests like you would with nGinx, nothing to do with that
-- Balance web-application requests like you would with nGinx
+- run MapReduce jobs?, use Hadoop for that.
-- Run MapReduce, use Hadoop for that !
+- you read or you know there other tools like this already, yeah? may be, let me know I've needed them, they were to huge or too tiny.

 Minka does not necessary fit a big-data environment, it's more to distribution and balancing like ZK is to coordination, a tool, not a platform.